Nathan Chen: Early career

 Nathan Chen was part of an increase in the number of infant skaters following the 2002 Winter Olympics in his home town.
 He started skating at the age of three in a beginners' class at the Salt Lake City Sports Complex, which served as a practice rink during the Olympics.
 He entered his first figure-skating competition in 2003.
 When he was seven, Chen started competing at the juvenile and intermediate levels in the U.S. Junior Figure Skating Championships, placing 10th at the juvenile boys' level in 2007; in the same competition, he won bronze in the juvenile boys' division in 2008 and the intermediate men's silver medal in 2009.

 Progressing to novice level in the 2009–2010 season, Chen competed at the 2010 U.S. Senior Championships in Spokane, becoming the youngest U.S. novice men's champion in history at the age of 10.
 He remained at the novice level for the 2010–2011 season and became the first male skater to retain the U.S. novice champion at the 2011 U.S. Championships in Greensboro, finishing almost 36 points ahead of his nearest competitor.
 Chen debuted as at the junior level in the 2011–12 season, and won his first national junior men's title at the 2012 U.S. Championships in San Jose.
 At his first international appearance, Chen won the novice men's event at the 2012 Gardena Spring Trophy in Italy.

-Chen had started working with former Czechoslovakian skater Karel Kovar, who used to train with Russian coach Alexei Mishin and taught Chen to pull his arms across his torso in a "seat belt" position when he rotated, a position Chen still uses.
-Kovar introduced Chen to fellow Czechoslovakian skater Jozef Sabovčík nicknamed "Jumping Joe".
+Chen had started working with former Czechoslovak skater Karel Kovář, who used to train with Russian coach Alexei Mishin and taught Chen to pull his arms across his torso in a "seat belt" position when he rotated, a position Chen still uses.
+Kovar introduced Chen to fellow Czechoslovak skater Jozef Sabovčík nicknamed "Jumping Joe".
 Sabovčík was the first coach who told Chen not to stop in the middle of a program during a run-through.
 Chen worked with Kovar until age nine, and had begun taking lessons from Evgenia Chernyshyova, who was local to Salt Lake City and more easily accessible.

 When Chen started working with jump specialist Rafael Arutyunyan when he was 10, he and his mother drove from Salt Lake City to Lake Arrowhead, California, several times a year.
 The family did not have much money to spend on skates, lessons, and competition costumes so Chen and his mother sometimes slept in their car.
 At age 11 Chen told his mother he should move to further his career, and Chen and his mother relocated to Southern California.
 Arutyunyan became his main coach in 2011.